nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Current Implementation

-Finding an event is a feature that uses the command `findevent [EVENT_NAME]`.
+Finding an event is a feature that uses the command `findevent KEYWORD [MORE_KEYWORDS]`.
 The implementation of `findevent` is similar to the `find` implementation but specific to events.
 Below is the sequence diagram detailing how the `findevent` operation works.

 ![FindEventSequenceDiagram](images/FindEventSequenceDiagram.png)